Nariman Point: History

-In 2006, prior to the financial crisis of 2007–08, Nariman point was the seventh most expensive location in the world for office space.
+In 2006, prior to the 2008 financial crisis, Nariman point was the seventh most expensive location in the world for office space.
 However, by December 2012 Nariman Point had fallen to 25th place while Delhi's Connaught Place remained the fifth most expensive location despite many offices moving to Gurgaon and Noida.
 During the same period, Nariman Point also dropped from seventh to fifteenth most expensive location for office rentals.
 The reasons for the decline were the high prices, lower quality and age of construction, and increasing distances from residential hubs which have now moved northwards and to the suburbs.
 In the first three quarters of 2012, Nariman Point had a vacancy rate of almost 25%, compared with 18% in the rest of the Mumbai city.

-2008 terrorist attacks
+Terrorist attacks

+In 1993, the 1993 Bombay bombings took place.
+Bombs were destroyed at Nariman Point and nearby places.
+There were also bombs in other parts of the city.

-On the evening of 26 November 2008, Pakistan trained Lashkar-e-Taiba Islamic terrorists attacked the luxury hotels Trident and Oberoi, located in this area.
-Both are luxury hotels.
-The terrorists attacked people with AK-47 assault rifles and Hand Grenades.
-This was part of the larger Mumbai terrorist attack.
+On the evening of 26 November 2008, Pakistani-trained Lashkar-e-Taiba terrorists attacked the luxury hotels Trident and Oberoi, which are located in this area.
+They used AK-47 assault rifles and Hand Grenades in their attack, which was part of the larger Mumbai terrorist attack.
 166 people were killed, 238 injured to various degrees, and the Taj Hotel was besieged for 3 days.
 The Mumbai police apprehended one of the terrorists, Ajmal Kasab.
 The rest were eliminated in various operations by India's security forces.